MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/what-is-microsoft-r-client.md

 ### Microsoft R Client 3.4.1

 This release of R Client, built on open source R 3.4.1.
 Download R Client from http://aka.ms/rclient (Windows) or http://aka.ms/rclientlinux (Linux).
-Key release features include:

-+ Several of the packages installed have been updated.
-Learn more about [here](../heidi-to-provide.md).
+Several of the packages installed have been updated.
+Learn more about [here](../whats-new-in-machine-learning-server.md).

 ### Microsoft R Client 3.3.3